sophiat8832/capstone-back-end/README.md

 4. Generate Yelp API Key
    Make an account from [Yelp Fusion API](https://docs.developer.yelp.com/docs/fusion-intro) to get your private API key.
    <p>Create a .env file in your project root directory and add 'YELP_API_KEY = insert_your_yelp_fusion_API_key'.</p>
+5. Contact one of the developers to receive your unique Mongodb Atlas URI key to access the database for this project.

  <a id="contact"></a>